 It’s Not About The Money

 You and I both know it’s not about the three hundred bucks.
 It’s about some of the best music these guys ever made.
-It’s about their ambitious yet problem-plagued recording surviving the record label’s mass-production-on-the-cheap, opting to stamp the sound on a too-thin slice of not-particularly-good vinyl.
+It’s about their ambitious yet problem-plagued recording surviving the record label’s mass-production-on-the-cheap, opting to stamp the sound on a slice of not-particularly-good vinyl.
 It’s about the search for that rare pressing with the kind of sound that conveys the richness and sophistication of Becker and Fagen’s music, music that I’ve been listening to since 1975 and do not expect to tire of any time soon (so far so good: as of 2013 this is still my favorite Dan album).
+[Still true as of 2022.]

 So what if it took thirty years to finally get hold of a good one?
 With a little luck we’ll both be listening to this album for another thirty years, and that works out to the very un-princely sum of ten bucks a year.